twilio-labs/paste/.changeset/selfish-trains-attack.md

 '@twilio-paste/core': patch
 ---

-[List] add list style type to lists
+[List] explicitly set the list style type on UnorderedList and OrderedList components.